Marcus Johnson (wide receiver): Philadelphia Eagles

 Johnson signed with the Philadelphia Eagles as an undrafted free agent on May 5, 2016.
 He suffered a quadriceps injury early in training camp that caused him to miss most of the practices.
-He was waived during final roster cuts on September 3, 2016, but was re-signed to the team's practice squad the next day.
+He was waived during final roster cuts on September 3, but was re-signed to the team's practice squad the next day.
 He was released by the Eagles on September 13, but was later re-signed back to their practice squad on December 2.
 He signed a reserve/future contract with the Eagles on January 2, 2017.

-After impressing coaches during training camp in 2017, Johnson made the 53-man roster on September 2, 2017.
-In Week 5, against the Arizona Cardinals, he recorded his first career catch, a six-yard reception.
-Johnson was a member of the Eagles Super Bowl LII Championship team after defeating the New England Patriots 41–33.
+After impressing coaches during training camp in 2017, Johnson made the 53-man roster on September 2.
+In Week 5 against the Arizona Cardinals, he recorded his first career catch: a six-yard reception.
+Johnson was a member of the Eagles' Super Bowl LII Championship team after defeating the New England Patriots 41–33.
+However, he was inactive in that game, including all other post-season games that year, as well as five of the six final games of the season.

 Seattle Seahawks

-On March 7, 2018, Johnson and a 2018 fifth-round draft pick were traded to the Seattle Seahawks in exchange for Michael Bennett and a seventh-round draft pick.
+On March 7, 2018, Johnson and a 2018 fifth-round draft pick were traded to the Seattle Seahawks in exchange for Michael Bennett and a 2018 seventh-round draft pick.
 The trade became official on March 14, 2018, at the start of the new league year.